Fusion in the periodic Temperley-Lieb algebra: general definition of a bifunctor: Conclusion

 \section{Conclusion}

-In this paper, we constructed a new fusion bifunctor, which takes as input a pair of families of modules over $\eptl_N(\beta)$ and outputs a new family of modules.
+In this paper, we first illustrated the notion of families of modules on a few physical examples, and subsequently constructed a new fusion bifunctor, which takes as input a pair of families of modules over $\eptl_N(\beta)$ and outputs a new family of modules.
 We established some important properties of this fusion product, including distributivity, commutativity, and associativity.
 All of the constructions and results hold for $\beta \in \Cbb$.

 A possible extension of these results would be to consider diagrams with more than three holes, and to generalise the result of \cref{sec:associativity} to the corresponding multiply fused modules.
 Let $\repM_1,\repM_2,\dots,\repM_m$ be families of modules, with $m \ge 2$.
 We conjecture that the repeated two-fold fusion of these families $((((\repM_1 \otimes \repM_2) \otimes \repM_3) \otimes \repM_4) \dots \otimes \repM_m)$ yields a module isomorphic to the following generalisation of \eqref{eq:triple.fusion}$-$\eqref{eq:3hole.fusion}: